harshitpaunikar1/Project-2/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to make the tables usable by fixing labels, missing values, and formatting issues and make the whole thing feel less half baked.
 The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
 I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
 - Deliverable: I wrapped up the day with usable analysis dataset mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2021-04-07 - Day 4: EDA

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to chart the main variables and identify the strongest descriptive patterns and make the whole thing feel less half baked.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: I wrapped up the day with eDA charts mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.